-The CLI installation will prompt you for the following settings.
-Please have them ready along with device id, block & allow lists available here.
+The CLI installation will prompt you for the following settings along with device id, block & allow list fully qualified names available here.

 Important: The Max policy size may allow you to set a much larger policy than your hardware can support.
-If the max policy size is set higher that the device reports back, the lower of the two values will be used.
+Please ensure your device with existing traffic load can support the memory/resources required by this setting.

-Device ID: This is the device id or TDID given in the quick settings section or referenced in the portal.
+Device ID: This is the device id or TDID given in the Install Parameters section or referenced in the portal > device > info page.

-Block list: This is the ThreatSTOP block list given in the quick settings section or referenced in the portal.
+Block list: This is the ThreatSTOP block list given in the Install Parameters section or referenced in the portal.

-Allow list: This is the ThreatSTOP allow list given in the quick settings section or referenced in the portal.
+Allow list: This is the ThreatSTOP allow list given in the Install Parameters section or referenced in the portal.

-Maximum Policy Size: Option limit on the number of entries in the policy.
+Maximum Policy Size: Option to limit the number of entries in the policy.
 If the policy becomes larger than this setting, the device will truncate it down to the Maximum Policy Size.